 DISABLED 1 FAMILY.
+[Also appears as G - Disabled Family in Figure 3-6.].
 1. Families of two or more persons the head of which (or his or her spouse) is a persons with disabilities 1; 2.
 The surviving member or members of any family described in paragraph (1) of this definition living in a unit assisted under 24 CFR891, subpart E (Section 202 loans) with the deceased member of the family at the time of his or her death; 3.
 A single person with disabilities (handicapped person)1 over the age of 18; or 4.
 Two or more persons with disabilities (person (1) living together, or one or more such persons living with another person who is determined by HUD, based upon a license physician's certificate provided by the family, to be essential to their care or well-being.
 [24 CFR 891.505]

 DISABLED FAMILY.
+[Also appears as Definition D - Disable family in Figure 3-6.]
 A family whose head, spouse, or sole member is a person with disabilities (as defined by 24 CFR 5.4030.
 It may include two or more persons living with another person who is determined by HUD, based upon a licensed physician's certificate provided by the family, to be essential to their care or well-being.
 [24 CFR 5.403] (See definition of Person with Disabilities as defined for program eligibility purposes.)

 DISABLED HOUSEHOLD.
-Disabled household means a household composed of: 1.
+[Also appears as F - D isabled Household in Figure 3.6] Disabled household means a household composed of: 1.
 One or more persons at least one of whom is an adult (18 years or older) who has a disability; 2.
 Two or more persons with disabilities living together, or one or more such persons with another person who is determined by HUD, based upon a certification from an appropriate professional (e.g., a rehabilitation counselor, social worker, or licensed physician to be important to their care or well being; or 3.
 The surviving member or members of any household described in paragraph (1) of this definition who were living in a unit assisted under this part with the deceased member of the household at the time of his or her death.
 [24 CFR 891.305]